-ECHA’s goal is to conclude by the end of 2020 for all substances registered above 100 tonnes per year whether they are:
+For all substances registered above one tonne per year, ECHA’s goal is to conclude by the end of 2027 whether they are:

-- of priority for regulatory risk management;
+- a priority for regulatory risk management;

-> 100 tonnes: Substances for which there is at least one registration under Article 10 of REACH registering at a tonnage above 100 tonnes per year.
+> 100 tonnes: Substances for which there is at least one active registration under Article 10 of REACH registering at a tonnage above 100 tonnes per year.

-You can download an Excel list of all REACH registered substances by accepting the disclaimer and clicking on the link below.
+You can download a list of all REACH registered substances by accepting the disclaimer and clicking on the link below.
 The list indicates which pool the substances were assigned to and contains a direct link to the infocard of each substance.

 Disclaimer: The assignment of individual substances to the regulatory pools is based on the currently available information on past, ongoing or planned regulatory actions.
 The assignment to pools is automatically generated.
 Despite ECHA’s best efforts to avoid mistakes, the Chemical Universe is not necessarily comprehensive, complete, accurate, or up to date.
 ECHA provides the chemical universe mapping for information only.
 The publication of the chemical universe does not relate to any regulatory procedure set out by REACH.
 More specifically, it is not a condition set out for the compliance check of dossiers or the adoption of risk management measures.
 Similarly, the information published on the chemical universe must not be relied upon to conclude whether a substance is hazardous or can be used safely.
 Authorities retain the right to initiate any regulatory action on a substance regardless of what is indicated in the chemical universe.